InfiniteTradingProtocol/infinite-trading-protocol/README.md

 ## Introduction

 The Infinite Trading Protocol API is designed to provide developers with the tools necessary for creating advanced trading strategies and integrating blockchain technology into their financial applications.
-The API and Front-end repositories are private for now but after we finish the testing and development and we officially launch the ITP token we will make some components public.
-For now, this repository will contain general code that might be useful for traders and strategy providers and the brand-kit that might be used by our partners.
+The API and Front-end repositories are private, but after the testing and development is complete we will make some components public for transparency.
+For now, this repository will contain general code that might be useful for traders and strategy providers and the brand-kit with our logos and promotional content.

 <p align="center">
   <img src="https://github.com/InfiniteTradingProtocol/infinite-trading-protocol/blob/main/logos/diagram.png" alt="Infinite Trading Protocol Logo"/>